Lip Cancer Open the Oral Cancer pop-up dialog box

 - A growth or lump in your mouth

 - Difficult or painful swallowing

 Oral cancer occurs when cells in the lips or mouth develop changes (mutations) in their DNA.
 A cell’s DNA contains the instructions that tell a cell what to do.
 Changes in mutations cause cells to continue to grow and divide when healthy cells die.
 The accumulation of abnormal cancer cells in the mouth can form a tumor.
 Over time, they can spread to the mouth and other areas of the head and neck, or other parts of the body.

 - Oral cancer most commonly starts in the thin, flat cells (squamous cell carcinoma) that line your lips and the inside of your mouth.
 Most cancers of the mouth are squamous cell carcinomas.

 - It is not known what causes the squamous cell mutations that lead to oral cancer.
 However, doctors have identified factors that can increase the risk of oral cancer.Mouth cancer Treatment Khammam

 Factors that can increase your risk of oral cancer include:

-Smoking of any kind, including cigarettes, cigars, pipes, chewing tobacco and snuff
+- Smoking of any kind, including cigarettes, cigars, pipes, chewing and snuff, among others

 There is no proven way to prevent oral cancer.
 However, you can lower your risk of oral cancer if you: